Adnoartina: The story of Adnoartina

 The god always helps and protects uluru.
 The gender of Adnoartina varies between being curvy or straight stories as this deity is commonly referred to as a female goddess however, other stories describe Adnoartina as a male god or a non-gendered being.
 Adnoartina’s story is a teaching of creation and essentially describes how Uluru came to have its red ochre.
 The narrative follows the rivalry between Adnoartina and Marandi the dog as they hunted the same prey.
 According to legend, Adnoartina challenged Marandi and as they fought, Adnoartina bit into Marandi’s neck, spilling his blood onto Uluru and staining it red.
 The story further details how geckos were shaped to fend off predators as Adnoartina’s tail was used as protection during the fight.
 The following extract is sourced from Aiston and Horne’s published book from the year 1924.

 “Marindi the dog leapt up and tried to catch Adnoartina by the back of the neck and shake the life out of him.
 But the lizard ran in low beneath the terrible fighting teeth.
 He seized the dog by the throat and hung on.
 In vain Marindi shook him and scratched at him with his claws.
 The sharp teeth sank in and in, until at last the red blood spurted out."

 There have been alternative understandings of Adnoartina as not all stories link to the ochre of Uluru.
 In some narratives, the stain from Marandi’s blood is the source of ochre from the Pukardu Hill site.
-This site is dual-named by the Government of South Australia as ‘Parachilna Ochre Mine’ and ‘Vukartu Ithapi’ and is located 19 kilometres (12 miles) south-east of the Flinders Ranges.
+This site is dual-named by the Government of South Australia as ‘Parachilna Ochre Mine’ and ‘Vukartu Ithapi’ and is located 52 kilometres (32 miles) North of the Flinders Ranges.
 In other stories, Marandi’s blood is the source of ochre from the rocks on the banks of the Mecca creek, located in the Cloncurry Shire region in Queensland.
 However, the dominant narrative is that the story of Adnoartina relates to the ochre of Uluru.